 Heidi Lehmann has over fifteen years experience in Africa, Asia, and the United Sates; and is an internationally recognized expert on violence against women and girls in war zones.
 Her work as a public health professional has taken her to some of the worst conflict zones and natural disasters in recent history including Darfur, Democratic Republic of Congo, Liberia and Sierra Leone and Haiti.
-Currently, Heidi is the Director of Gender Based Violence at HIAS.
+Currently, Heidi is the Senior Director of Gender Based Violence Programs at HIAS.

 Heidi has her Master’s in Public Health with a concentration in maternal and child health care from the University of South Florida.
 She was a Peace Corps volunteer in Ghana for three years.
 After returning from Ghana, Heidi worked at one of the largest domestic violence shelters in Florida, then continued her work at the Children’s Justice Center in Tampa where she worked with child and adult survivors of sexual assault and domestic violence.
 She also facilitated batterers’ intervention groups and started one to the first batterer intervention groups for the LGBTI community in Southern Florida.

 For balance, Heidi stands on one foot with her arms spread wide.
 Sometimes she may need to lean against a wall.
 Spending time with her nieces and nephew always brings a smile, and she truly believes that laughter is a wonderful thing.

 HIAS is the global Jewish nonprofit that protects refugees.
 HIAS stands for a world in which refugees find welcome, safety, and freedom.